Additional LIFE projects are in preparation. For more detailed information see the LIFE website.

 ECOELECTRICITY LIFE (Innotecno Development S.L): The project aims to design and construct a pilot plant that will produce electricity by re-using impure alcohol fractions of low commercial value.
 These ethanolic purges are a waste product of bioethanol manufacturing.
 Their re-use will significantly reduce the CO2 emissions created by the production of electricity.
 The purges will be converted into reformed gas stream rich in hydrogen which will be used to generate electricity in a solid oxide fuel cell.

-LIFE SARMIENTO (HEFAME, Hermandad Farmaceútica del Mediterráneo, S.C.L.): The project will apply a circular economy principle to vineyard pruning waste, converting it into a substrate that can be applied as enriched compost in vineyards, seedbeds and urban allotments, as opposed to burning it.
+LIFE SARMIENTO (Microgaia Biotech, S.L ): The project will apply a circular economy principle to vineyard pruning waste, converting it into a substrate that can be applied as enriched compost in vineyards, seedbeds and urban allotments, as opposed to burning it.
 This process will be developed and tested on 750 ha of vineyards in Murcia.
 The project expects to reduce CO2 emissions by 85% in comparison with current management practices, as well as helping to avoid soil degradation and having a positive impact on biodiversity.
 The project will also develop tools, training modules and guidelines to effectively transfer this solution to other wine production areas in Europe.

 LIFE Climate Governance & Information (2 projects – 2.9 million)